I learned to program on a calculator

 The price of blindness

 In practice, most systems end up with a mix.
 Some paths are designed for inspection and correctness.
 Others are designed for throughput and minimal interference.
-Knowing which is which is an architectural decision, not a micro-optimization.
+Knowing which is which is an architectural decision, not an optimization.

 Doing the same thing to your own heap